molonc/aparicio_website_src/README.md

 bundle install
 ```

-from within the `shahwebsite` directory.
+from within the `aparicio_website_src` directory.
 If you do not have root permissions you may need to run:

 ```
 bundle install --path vendor/bundle